TIBCOSoftware/snappydata/docs/deployment.md

 ./bin/spark-shell  --master local[*] --conf spark.snappydata.connection=localhost:1527 --packages "SnappyDataInc:snappydata:0.9-s_2.11"
 ```
 !!!
 Note:
 	*  The `spark.snappydata.connection` property points to the locator of a running SnappyData cluster.
-Its value is a combination of locator host and JDBC client port on which the locator listens for connections (default 1527).
+The value of this property is a combination of locator host and JDBC client port on which the locator listens for connections (default is 1527).

  	* In the Smart Connector mode, all `snappydata.*` SQL configuration properties should be prefixed with `spark`.
 For example, `spark.snappydata.column.batchSize`.